HomeLatest NewsEnterprise ITWipro takes minority stake in application security firm Denim Group to bolster digital risk management portfolio

 Preferred Source of Google

-Indian major Wipro is acquiring minority stake in American application security development firm Denim Group.
+Indian IT major is acquiring minority stake in American application security development firm Denim Group.
 Both the firms have a signed a definitive agreement on this recently.
-This investment will help Wipro’s product portfolio on by enabling it to roll out secure software faster for its clients.
+This investment will help Wipro’s product portfolio on digital risk management by enabling it to roll out secure faster for its clients.

 “Wipro’s investment in Denim Group reflects our continued commitment to assist our customers in simplifying digital risk management by enabling them to roll out secure software faster.
-It strengthens Wipro’s portfolio of services as well as taps into services for embedding security in software development methodologies such as Agile & DevOps,” said Sheetal Mehta, Vice President & Global Head, Cybersecurity & Risk Services, Wipro.
+It strengthens Wipro’s portfolio of digital transformation services as well as taps into services for embedding security in methodologies such as Agile & DevOps,” said Sheetal Mehta, Vice President & Global Head, Cybersecurity & Risk Services, Wipro.

 Advertisement